ticfinack/Showcase/Python/README.md

 The file above named "BuildExe.py" creates an executable of the automateRecon.py file.

 The file above named "ReconAutomation.exe" is the executable version of the automateRecon.py file.

+The file above named "ConnectwiseManageTicketMonitorPostToTeams.py" is a simple python script that checks for new Connectwise Manage tickets every 5 minutes and posts them in a single message to a chosen MS Teams channel.
+This is just a basic example of API integrations using python.